MP3: MPEG-2.5

-A third generation of "MP3" style data streams (files) extended the MPEG-2 ideas and implementation but was named MPEG-2.5 audio since MPEG-3 already had a different meaning.
+A third generation of MP3 style data streams (files) extended the MPEG-2 ideas and implementation but was named MPEG-2.5 audio since MPEG-3 already had a different meaning.
 This extension was developed at Fraunhofer IIS by reducing the frame sync field in the MP3 header from 12 to 11 bits.
-As in the transition from MPEG-1 to MPEG-2, MPEG-2.5 adds additional sampling rates exactly half of those available using MPEG-2.
+As in the transition from MPEG-1 to MPEG-2, MPEG-2.5 adds more sampling rates exactly half of those available using MPEG-2.
 It thus widens the scope of MP3 to include human speech and other applications yet requires only 25% of the bandwidth (frequency reproduction) possible using MPEG-1 sampling rates.
-While not an ISO-recognized standard, MPEG-2.5 is widely supported by a majority of digital audio players as well as computer software-based MP3 encoders (LAME), decoders (FFmpeg) and players (MPC) adding 3 × 8 = 24 additional MP3 frame types.
-Each generation of MP3 thus supports 3 sampling rates exactly half that of the previous generation for a total of 9 varieties of MP3 format files.
+While not an ISO-recognized standard, MPEG-2.5 is widely supported by most digital audio players and computer software-based MP3 encoders (LAME), decoders (FFmpeg), and players (MPC), adding 3 × 8 = 24 additional MP3 frame types.
+Each generation of MP3 thus supports 3 sampling rates, exactly half that of the prior generation for a total of 9 variations of MP3 format files.
 The sample rate comparison table between MPEG-1, 2, and 2.5 is given later in the article.
 MPEG-2.5 is supported by LAME (since 2000), Media Player Classic (MPC), iTunes, and FFmpeg.

 MPEG-2.5 was not developed by MPEG (see above) and was never approved as an international standard.
 MPEG-2.5 is thus an unofficial or proprietary extension to the MP3 format.
 It is nonetheless ubiquitous and especially advantageous for low-bit-rate human speech applications.